ArcGIS Blog

 ArcGIS REST API

 Infographics help visualize key demographic characteristics for areas of interest with interactive charts, tables, maps, and images.
-Infographics can help you answer location-based questions using a data driven approach while showcasing your findings with stunning visualizations.
+Additionally, infographics can help you answer location-based questions using a data driven approach while showcasing your findings with stunning visualizations.

 ArcGIS Business Analyst apps such as Pro or Web allow you to run several ready-to-use infographics.
-This blog focuses on the REST API of the GeoEnrichment Service, where we will walk you through how to choose an infographic, define your area of interest and create one with a request directly to the server.
+However, this blog focuses on the REST API of the GeoEnrichment Service.
+For example, walk you through how to choose an infographic, define your area of interest and create one with a request directly to the server.

 Infographic